Michael-Sjogren/JavaGameMichaelS/README.md

 There is a folder called 'lib' in 'project/src' that has the required jars.

 Only orthogonal maps are compatible , and one tileset per map file.

+#### **Opening Project Instructions**

+Clone or download project , then import the project.

+## Intellij:

+Select "Create project from existing sources" radio button and continue pressing next , make sure the libaries are selected and then finnish.

+## Eclipse
+import as general project.
+Go to Project build path then choose Project facets and pick java , apply.
+After that you will neeed to add gson libary.
+Go to project Properties -> configure build path -> java build path. in java build path , pick the libary tab and add jar , the gson jar is in src/lib